secretstartups/handbook/content/handbook/people-group/promotions-transfers.md

 #### Updating Interim Movements in Workday

-If you receive a job change or letter of adjustment to an interim role, process the change by:
+If you receive a [Job Change letter](https://handbook.gitlab.com/handbook/people-group/contracts-probation-periods/#job-change-letter) to an interim role, process the change by:

 1. Saving the letter to `Documents` > `Contracts & Changes` Document Category (Do not choose `Contracts & Changes - Confidential (No Employee View)`)
 1. Review for compensation change